 But how can you know whether any of this has happened by tracking the performance of your PR efforts?

 seoClarity offers a Content Distribution Tracker capability that allows you to monitor if other sites reference your pages, and what goes with it, link to it.

 Step #4: Track specific URLs with targeted keywords

 One of the best ways to monitor the success of your internal linking efforts is by tracking traffic increase to a URL.
 But obviously, to do that, you need to have access to all the content data you’ve improved.

 So, once you establish the pages that needed a boost in internal linking, add their URLs along with keywords you want them to rank to Page Clarity – seoClarity’s capability to view and manage pages that you wish to focus on in your SEO efforts.

 We designed Page Clarity to give you a quick overview of the most important factors affecting your URLs, including the traffic.

-Monitoring internal linking efforts properly requires data.
+Properly monitoring internal linking efforts requires data.
 A lot of it.

-True, for some of it, you need to have a granular access to page information, and that’s why you set up its URL in Page Clarity.
+True, for some of it, you need to have granular access to page information (and that’s why you should set up its URL in Page Clarity!).